MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomationorcondition-getchildren.md

 ## -description

-Retrieves the conditions that make up this condition.
+Retrieves the conditions that make up this "or" condition.

 ## -parameters